rjoberon/dsat/README.md

-An endeavour to reverse-engineer the file format of DSat 1.
+An endeavour to reverse-engineer the file format of D-Sat 1.

 ## What is it about?

-DSat was a series of CD/DVD-ROMs from the 1990s which contained aerial and satellite imagery of Germany.[^1] The data was stored in a proprietary file format and thus can only be used with the original Windows programs.
+D-Sat was a series of CD/DVD-ROMs from the 1990s which contained aerial and satellite imagery of Germany.[^1] The data was stored in a proprietary file format and thus can only be used with the original Windows programs.
 Since this is not sustainable, this project seeks to reverse-engineer the file format and develop tools to access the